Powerful Storms Leave At Least 5 Dead In Alabama And Florida

 At leave five people have been killed after strong storms pummeled the Southeast on Monday.

-One man in the Florida panhandle drowned.
+One man in the Florida Panhandle drowned.
 And four people died in southern Alabama when a tree fell on their mobile home.

 The mobile home was in the small town of Rehobeth, near the Florida-Alabama line, Andrew Yeager of NPR member station WBHM in Birmingham, Ala., reported.
 He added: